 The New Zealand Qualifications Authority (NZQA) scholarships provide recognition and monetary reward to top students who are assessed against challenging standards, which are demanding for the most able candidates in each course.
-In 2016 Woodford House gained NZQA scholarships across nine different subjects areas, including Accounting, Biology, Classical Studies, Design, English, French, Geography, History, and Painting.
+In 2018 Woodford House gained NZQA scholarships across nine different subjects areas, including Accounting, Biology, Classical Studies, Design, English, French, Geography, History, and Painting.

 Scholarship candidates are expected to demonstrate high-level critical thinking, abstraction and generalisation and to integrate, synthesise and apply knowledge, skills, understanding and ideas to complex situations.